-On 26 February 2018, the Secretary of State for Transport determined that the Proposed Scheme is nationally significant and requires development consent under the Planning Act 2008.
+On 26 February 2018, the Secretary of State for Transport determined that the Great Yarmouth Third River Crossing was nationally significant and required development consent under the Planning Act 2008.

 As a result, we made an application for a Development Consent Order (DCO) to progress the project in April 2019.
 This was formally accepted by the Planning Inspectorate in May 2019.